Killing of Michael Koomen: Later events

 In September 2011, AFC Ajax fans broke into applause at the 31st minute of a match against FC Twente to commemorate the life of Koomen, who had been a season ticket holder.
 At trial in the Amsterdam District Court in October 2011, Nick Koomen and Diego Medina were accused of violence against a police officer; it was stated that Michael Koomen had not used violence.

 Amsterdam FM reported that the officer who shot Koomen had a bad reputation in the force and had been convicted in 1999 of assaulting a handcuffed arrestee.
 On the evening of 30 January 2012, part of Stadhouderskade and Weteringschans were closed off to enable a reconstruction of events by twenty researchers.

 The public prosecutor announced that the officer would not be charged, having been justified in using lethal force.
+This decision was unsuccessfully appealed to the appeals court.
+This court emphasised how regrettable it was that a man who had been attempting to calm everyone down had been killed.
+The judges commented "At no time did he behave violently toward the police officer".

-After the court of appeal upheld the decision not to prosecute the officer, lawyers for Koomen's family said in 2014 that they would be taking the case to the European Court of Justice based on the grounds that a police officer can only fire a weapon as a last resort.
+After the court of appeal upheld the decision not to prosecute the officer, lawyers for Koomen's family said in 2014 that they would be taking the case to the European Court of Human Rights (ECHR) based on the grounds that a police officer can only fire a weapon as a last resort.
 They also saw a conflict of interest because the public prosecutor had formerly worked with the accused officer.

-The Dutch appeals court emphasised how regrettable it was that a man who had been attempting to calm everyone down had been killed.
-The judges commented "At no time did he behave violently toward the police officer".
+In 2025 the ECHR ruled that no violation of the European Convention on Human Rights had taken place.